slackapi/java-slack-sdk/docs/content/guides/web-api-client-setup.md

 ---
-layout: default
-title: "Installation"
 lang: en
 ---

 # API Client Installation

-The first step to using the Slack API client is installing the **slack-api-client** module.
+The first step to using the Slack API client is installing the `slack-api-client` module.
 This guide shows you how to set up using [Maven](https://maven.apache.org/), [Gradle](https://gradle.org/), and by building from source on your own.

 ---
 ## Prerequisites